ddelfaus/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is framework like react that allows user to build apis in a more streamlined way.
+Two main features are Middleware and Routing.
+Middleware can change the request or response before sending it back.
+Routing allows better organization of the api by separating endpoints with different routes

 - [ ] Describe Middleware?

+Middleware acts like the middle man by changing the the request or response based on the data being sent to the api.
+There are three main types Built in, third-party and custom

 - [ ] Describe a Resource?

+A Resource is an object that has a type, data, and methods that operate with it.
+Resource is basically what the api sends back to the user

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes for example 200 , which means data was successfully retrieve

 - [ ] How can we partition our application into sub-applications?

+You can use Routes to access different dbs and use sub folders for other applications

 ## Minimum Viable Product